- Things to Know

-An anal fissure is a cut or tear occuring in the anus (the opening through which stool passes out of the body) that extends upwards into the anal canal.
-Fissures are a common condition of the anus and anal canal and are responsible for 6-15% of the visits to a colon and rectal (colorectal) surgeon.
+An anal fissure is a cut or tear occurring in the anus (the opening through which stool passes out of the body) that extends upwards into the anal canal.
+Fissures are a common condition of the anus and anal canal and are responsible for 6% to 15% of the visits to a colon and rectal (colorectal) surgeon.
 They affect men and women equally and both the young and the old.
 Fissures usually cause pain during bowel movements that often is severe.
-Anal fissure is the most common cause of rectal bleeding in infancy.
+An anal fissure is the most common cause of rectal bleeding in infancy.

 Anal fissures occur in the specialized tissue that lines the anus and anal canal, called anoderm.
-At a line just inside the anus--referred to as the anal verge or intersphincteric groove--the skin (dermis) of the inner buttocks changes to anoderm.
-Unlike skin, anoderm has no hairs, sweat glands, or sebaceous (oil) glands and contains a larger number of somatic sensory nerves that sense light touch and pain.
+At a line just inside the anus (referred to as the anal verge or intersphincteric groove) the skin (dermis) of the inner buttocks changes to anoderm.
+Unlike skin, anoderm has no hairs, sweat glands, or sebaceous (oil) glands and contains a larger number of sensory nerves that sense light touch and pain.
 (The abundance of nerves explains why anal fissures are so painful.)
 The hairless, gland-less, extremely sensitive anoderm continues for the entire length of the anal canal until it meets the demarcating line for the rectum, called the dentate line.
-(The rectum is the distal 15 cm of the colon that lies just above the anus and just below the sigmoid colon.)
+(The rectum is the distal 15 cm of the colon that lies just above the anal canal and just below the sigmoid colon.)

 What causes anal fissures?